 1) Residents can update their profile information themselves

-A critical part of community management operations is effective communication to the homeowners.
+A critical part of community management operations is effective communication with the homeowners.
 The task of ensuring that each resident’s contact information is correct in the database can be overwhelming.
 What if you have a community website where residents can update their own information, and that information is synced back to your manager portal and accounting system?
 That would undoubtedly offload the amount of time that it takes to manually update your resident’s information, as it changes, in two different places.
 The flow of data between the accounting system and the website, and back is perhaps one of the most valuable aspects of a community-specific website.
-In Pilera’s Easysite, a community website provider, residents can update their communication preferences, which will feed back into your accounting provider.
+In Pilera’s Easysite, a community website provider, residents can update their communication preferences, which will feed back to your accounting provider.

 A community-specific website that is specially designed for residents will enable them with the tools to stay on top of their association dues.
 Residents will be able to keep track of the dues they are paying through a balance and ledger.
 They can also log in to pay their community dues on time.
 In Pilera’s Easysite, residents will be able to pay their dues on the website through the bank of your choice.